 How can a church be doing the work of God (according to John 6:29) if its very own 114 specially written hymns, hymns which are supposedly 'more scriptural' than the ones used by others, do not even contain the name Jesus Christ?

 The author may wish to ask God why none of the psalmists, who wrote 150 psalms, were inspired to use the term 'Jesus Christ'.
 Until that happens, I would suggest that the fact that 'Jesus Christ' is a Greek name and the psalms were written in Hebrew would be one factor.
-Another fact is that the songs in the old WCG hymnal (which we in our Living Church of God videogroup sang each week until getting a replacement in late 2004) are more directly biblical than any hymnal from any non-Church of God group that I have ever seen.
+Another fact is that the songs in the old WCG hymnal (which we in the Continuing Church of God sang from each week until getting a slightly updated/expanded replacement in late 2013) are more directly biblical than any hymnal from any non-Church of God group that I have ever seen.

 What should be the focus and center of a Bible-led, Christian church?